barmettlerl/minotor/README.md

 A lightweight and easy to use public transit router primarily targeting client-side usage for research, data visualization, dynamic web and mobile apps.

-Unlike most transit planners out there, **minotor** allows to store all the transit data for a given day in memory on the client, allowing for fast runtime queries using only local data.
+Unlike most transit planners out there, **minotor** can store all the transit data for a given day in memory on the client, allowing for fast runtime queries using only local data.
 This is particularly useful for highly dynamic applications or complex visualizations for research purposes where the user needs to query the data in real-time.
 Privacy-conscious applications where the user does not want to share their location data with a server can also benefit from this model.